 Use the mail order program.

-If you take maintenance medication to treat a chronic condition — such as an allergy, heart disease, high blood pressure, or diabetes — the convenience and cost savings of the home delivery prescription programs through Aetna and Kaiser will save you time and money.
+If you take maintenance medication to treat a chronic condition — such as an allergy, heart disease, high blood pressure, or diabetes — the convenience and cost savings of the home delivery prescription programs through Cigna and Kaiser will save you time and money.

 Why Use the Mail Order Program?